 - Preheat the oven to 350 degrees

-- Sift the flour, baking soda, salt, nutmeg and baking powder
+- Sift the flour, baking soda, salt, nutmeg and baking powder together.

-- in another bowl beat the Butter, sugar, egg, vanilla and sour cream
+- In another bowl beat the Butter, sugar, egg, vanilla and sour cream

 - Mix the dry ingredients into the wet until combined

-- divide into 4 flat disks, wrap in wax paper and refrigerate 4 hours or overnight.
+- Divide into 4 flat disks, wrap in wax paper and refrigerate 4 hours or overnight.

 - Roll out the dough between parchment paper, thinner than normal, less than 1/4 of an inch

 - Cut out your circles and spread out the circles just a little bit, then roll them out as evenly as you can until they are about 1/8th of an inch (a little more is okay)

 - Dab a small amt of the jelly in the center of half the circles, then top each jelly circle with one of the plain circles.

 - Now cut the cookies one more time to seal the two layers together

 - sprinkle the vanilla sugar on the top to add a sweet crunch